 PSD is dedicated to offering a variety of educational environments for students who may need a non-traditional setting.
 These non-traditional educational programs include alternative high schools featuring shorter terms called "hexters", an expulsion school for students who have been expelled, and a teen parenting program.
 PSD also offers homeschool and foreign exchange programs, as well as homebound services.

 Poudre Community Academy is an alternative school, serving grades 8-12, that provides students with a small supportive environment in a closed campus setting.
 Poudre Community Academy has a small pupil-teacher ratio and extra support staff, providing successful academic experiences through improved academic and social skills.
-Students have access to FRCC programs as well as dual enrollment opportunities.
-Most PCA students remain in the program through graduation.
+Students have access to FRCC programs, dual enrollment opportunities on and off campus, athletics and other school activities.

 Pathways After Hours is a program for students to earn high school credits in grades 9-12.
 Placement in the program requires a counselor or administrator's recommendation.
 All coursework is self-paced and skills such as work ethic and consistent attendance are emphasized throughout the program.

 Opportunities Unlimited is a re-engagement program housed in both Poudre High School and Fort Collins High School, which caters to students who are off track for graduation or have dropped out of a high school in PSD.
 OU students are able to work towards their diploma (if the student has 30 credits or less to earn) or HiSET (GED).
 After one semester of the program, if students are deemed to be college ready, they may choose to concurrently enroll in Front Range Community College courses.
 This three-semester program covers students' tuition, books, and GED costs if they earn a C or higher in FRCC courses.

 Program eligibility: Students listed in the PSD drop out statistics or students that are at risk of not completing the graduation requirements of 240 credits.